convey-stack/convey-stack.github.io/_documentation/CQRS.md

 * [Convey](https://www.nuget.org/packages/Convey)

 ### Usage
 Implement ``ICommand`` (marker) interface in the selected class.
-Since the command represents user's intention you should follow the convention:
+Since the command represents the user's intention you should follow the convention:

 * keep all the commands **immutable**
 * name of your commands should be **imperative**